Ishaan-10/FINANCIFY/README.md

   <a align="center" href="https://financify-zeta.netlify.app/">https://financify-zeta.netlify.app/</a><br />
   (Best experienced on Firefox Browser)
   <br />
-    A web-app made using MERN stack which acts as a hub for all the transactions, subscriptions and goals a person wants to keep a track of.
+    A web-app made using MERN stack which acts as a hub for all the transactions, subscriptions and goals one wants to keep a track of.
     Record your transactions by just clicking a photo of the bill/receipt.
     <br />
   </p>
 </p>